-When the 2018 football season begins, Tarleton alumnus Scott Carey will return to the sideline of Tarleton Football after being named the new co-offensive coordinator and offensive line coach.
+When the 2019 football season begins, Tarleton alumnus Scott Carey will begin his second season with Tarleton Football as the co-offensive coordinator and offensive line coach.

 Carey’s ties to Tarleton run deep after starring on the field for the Texans as a four-year letterman on the offensive line from 1994 to 1997, including as a junior during Whitten’s first Stephenville stop in 1996.

 After his playing days, Carey ventured out to Northeastern State and Colorado Mines to begin his coaching career and found early success with an LSC championship in 2000 and a Rocky Mountain Athletic Conference championship in 2004.
 Carey’s 2004 team at Colorado Mines also boasted the nation’s top player as Carey’s offensive line oversaw the protection of Harlon Hill Trophy winner Chad Friehauf and the Mines offense was ranked as high as No. 1 in the nation in passing offense, No. 2 in total offense and sixth in scoring offense that season.
 Under Carey's tutelage, Travis Yenne was a two-time All-American (2004-05) and earned RMAC Offensive Lineman of the Year in 2005.